 After schedule creation it’s very common to want to filter all tasks occurring in the near future.
-This near term look-ahead view can be created in Microsoft Project as a filter.
+This near term view can be created as a Microsoft Project look ahead filter.

 A key concept in David Allen’s acclaimed organizational book “Getting Things Done” is to focus on your project’s next step tasks.
 This process helps the project manager keep the project forward focused.
 So whether you want to filter near term tasks to focus on these next step items or to simply track schedule progress Microsoft Project is capable of supporting your look ahead filter efforts.

 This article demonstrates how to create a look-ahead filter in Microsoft Project 2013.

 How to Create a Microsoft Project Look Ahead Filter

 In Figure 1 we have our demonstration schedule.

 Note, in particular, the April 10th status date.
 This is the date our current progress has been captured up through.
 Displaying near term tasks in Microsoft Project requires a two-step process.
 Step 1: define a custom field flag formula to capture all tasks occurring in the five weeks succeeding the status date of the project.
 Step 2: create and apply a filter to display all tasks for which the flag is true or yes.

 Let’s proceed by creating the custom field flag.
 Select the project tab, properties ribbon group, and custom fields, Figure 2.

 In the custom fields dialog, Figure 3, select the type Flag from the drop down menu.
 Rename Flag1 “5 Week Look Ahead”.

 Toggle Formula in the custom attributes, Figure 4.